zohasalman/SoftwareEngineering/README.md

-# rateit
+# RateIt

-A new Flutter project.
+A new Flutter project for the course Software Engineering

 ## Getting Started